The development of football rules

-- If a player catch a high ball, he was rewarded a free kick.
+- If a player did catch a high ball, he was rewarded a free kick.

 - If the ball crossed the sideline, the player that first got the ball was rewarded the throw-in.

-- Throw-ins was made with one hand (this was not praticed in Scottland though).
+- Throw-ins was made with one hand (this was not practiced in Scotland though).

 No referees were actually involved until 1871(!).
 Instead, the captains of both teams were assigned to keep order.
 It was a gentleman's sport.
 Yet, in 1871 with the establishment of the FA Cup it was decided that two referees should decide if the captains of each team couldn't agree.
 Seven years later, the players and the audience could also for the first time hear the referee using a whistle.

-Before the FIFA 2018 it was decided that cameras would be used to assist the referees for the first time.
+Before the FIFA World Cup in 2018, it was decided that cameras would be used to assist the referees for the first time.
 The so-called video assistant referees could be used exclusively in decisions concerning goals, penalties and red card.

-In the early days, the goalkeeper was not a distinctive position.
+In the early days, goalkeeper was not a distinctive position.
 Not until 1909 did the last man in the team start to wear a different colored shirt.
 Three years later came the rule that dictated that the goalkeeper was only allowed to touch the balls with his hand inside the box close to his own goal.
 Before that, the rules concerning this were looser.

 During the past century, many various forms of the offside rules have existed.
-Since the game in one of its earliest forms only included dribbling and not passing at all, an offside rule was superfluous.
+Since the game in one of its earliest forms only included dribbling and not passing at all, an offside rule was originally superfluous.